dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T878: Secrets can complicate trust and relationships.
+### T878: Secrets can lead to misunderstandings and mistrust.

 |Support|
 |---|